The mission of the United States Attorney’s Office for the District of Alaska is to:

 Organization of the Courts

 In 1900, provision was made for removal of the territorial capital from Sitka to Juneau.
-At the same time the district was divided into three division with courts meeting at Juneau, Nome, and Eagle (later moved to Fairbanks).
+At the same time the district was divided into three divisions with courts meeting at Juneau, Nome, and Eagle (later moved to Fairbanks).
 In 1909, a fourth division came into existence.
 The first two division remained the same with the headquarters of the third division being moved to Valdez (later moved to Anchorage in 1943), and the newly created fourth meeting at Fairbanks.
 Each division had its own United States Attorney appointed by the President.
 This organization of the courts remained until statehood in 1959 when the unified District of Alaska was created.

 Keystone Canyon Riot